Vitamin Sea: The Top Oceanic Superfoods

 How to use them: Soak sea vegetables and cut them into strips for your soup.
 Sprinkle flakes into your salad.
 Use sheets as wraps for your favorite veggies and fish, or blend them into smoothies.
 They give a briny, exotic, complex, and fascinating taste to anything you make.

-Yes, actual pearl, that gift of oysters and a secret of Asian medicine for generations.
+Yes, actual pearl, the gift of oysters and a secret of Asian medicine for generations.
 Crushed to a fine powder for use in skin care products and dietary supplements, pearl is a glamorous beauty secret.

 What it can do for you: Pearl is an oceanic adaptogen rich in calcium, magnesium, amino acids, and a variety of minerals.
 It has been used for its calming and mood-regulating effects as well as being a super beauty food for more radiant skin.